Janeese Lewis George declares victory in D.C.'s mayoral primary

 She did “a better job of positioning herself of being the candidate of the working people,” said Bill Lightfoot, an attorney and former At-Large councilmember who chaired Mayor Muriel Bowser’s first mayoral campaign.

+Many also saw her win as a “clear mandate” that voters were looking for a mayor who would handle Trump interference differently, argued Alex Dodds, the campaign manager for Home Rule advocacy group Free DC.
 “What Janeese presented as an option is we can assert our rights unapologetically,” she said.
 “If we choose that courageously, that is the way that we survive this period, and we come out the other side stronger.”

 In race after race, voters indicated a desire for change, throwing their support for left-leaning candidates.
 Robert White bested his Council colleague Brooke Pinto to win the D.C. delegate seat, and Doni Crawford has conceded the special election to serve out the remainder of McDuffie’s term to Elissa Silverman.
-While the races are likely to move to second round votes, Democratic socialist Aparna Raj and fellow progressive Oye Owolewa also had strong showings for the Ward 1 and At-Large Council seats.
+While the races are likely to move to second round votes, Democratic socialist Aparna Raj and fellow progressive Oye Owolewa also had strong showings in the Ward 1 and At-Large Council races.

 “It just felt like there wasn't a real answer from the Bowser administration,” said Claire Mills, the D.C. campaigns manager at Chesapeake Climate Action Network, about the snowstorm.
 “People are really looking for candidates who have an answer to those day-to-day problems that they face.”